-All Directors have completed the Mandatory Accreditation Programme prescribed by the Bursa Malaysia Securities Berhad ("Bursa Securities").
-The Directors recognize the need to continue to undergo relevant training programmes to update their knowledge and enhance their skills where relevant to enable them to sustain their active participation as a Board member.
+All Directors have completed the Mandatory Accreditation Programme prescribed by Bursa Securities.
+The Directors recognise the need to continue to undergo relevant training programmes to update their knowledge and enhance their skills where relevant to enable them to sustain their active participation as a Board member.

-During the financial year ended 31 May 2013, the Directors of the Company had either attended an in-house training programme, seminar or conference organised externally.
+During the financial year ended 31 May 2014, the Directors of the Company had either attended an in-house training programme, seminar or conference organised externally.
 The programmes attended by the Directors during the year, include the following: